0xlightning/shiash_ml/README.md

    ➢ Created a classification model to assess and classify the quality of wine based on various attributes.

 10. Commercial Sales Regression Model:
+   - Linear Regression
+   - Random Forest Regression
+   - Multiple Linear Regression
     ➢ Built a regression model to analyze and predict commercial sales data, optimizing business strategies.